 Be a clinical preceptor

-Our students appreciate the time that hard-working family physicians devote to providing them with opportunities for develop their clinical diagnostic and management skills.
+Our students appreciate the time that hard-working family physicians devote to providing them with opportunities to develop their clinical diagnostic and management skills.
 With a larger medical school class and lots of interest from non-Memorial medical learners to experience all that we have to offer, we welcome your expression of interest to become involved in medical education.
 All of our teachers must have a faculty appointment for accreditation purposes, but our friendly staff will guide you through this very easy process.

 Why family medicine?

 Family medicine is a dynamic and exciting field of medicine which offers physicians the opportunity to practice in every region of the world and choose to maintain a broad scope of practice or to focus on an area of special interest.
-Family doctors provide care to all ages, cultures, socioeconomic groups and in a variety of settings from clinics to labour and delivery wards to nursing homes to emergency rooms to the patient’s own home, in addition to participating in advocacy, research and leadership roles.
+Family doctors provide care to all ages, cultures, socioeconomic groups in a variety of settings from clinics to labour and delivery wards to nursing homes to emergency rooms to the patient’s own home, in addition to participating in advocacy, research and leadership roles.
 Talk to a family doctor (or many!) about the joys of being a family doctor.